Saint Monica: In popular culture

 Patricia McGerr fictionalized her life in the 1964 novel My Brothers, Remember Monica: A Novel of the Mother of Augustine.

 In the 2010 film Restless Heart: The Confessions of Saint Augustine, Saint Monica is portrayed by Italian actress Monica Guerritore.

 In the oratorio La conversione di Sant'Agostino (1750) composed by Johann Adolph Hasse (libretto by Duchess Maria Antonia of Bavaria), Monica's role in the conversion of her son Augustine is dramatized.

 In his poem "Confessional", Frank Bidart compares the relationship between Monica and her son Augustine to the relationship between the poem's speaker and his mother.

-In “The Angel of Warning,” the fifth episode of season 3 of the TV series Evil, David explains that Monica was Black, although traditionally portrayed as white in religious art.
+In "The Angel of Warning", the fifth episode of season 3 of the TV series Evil, David claims Monica was black, although traditionally portrayed as white in religious art.
+She is actually believed to have been Berber.
 In the tenth episode of season 3, he calls on St. Monica while jogging past a demonic apparition of sexual temptation in the guise of his colleague Kristen.
 He continues to pray for deliverance from temptation and is visited by St. Monica.